sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_3_controlling_led_by_button.rst

 .. code-block:: arduino

-    const int buttonPin = 12; //the button connect to pin 12
+    const int buttonPin = 12; // the button connect to pin 12

-    const int ledPin = 13;//the led connect to pin13
+    const int ledPin = 13; // the led connect to pin13

     int buttonState = 0; // variable for reading the pushbutton status